Electronic Press Kit

-Emily Pinkerton's driving force as a songwriter and ethnomusicologist is to explore the musical and social ties that bind the Americas.
+Emily Pinkerton's driving force as a songwriter and ethnomusicologist is to explore the musical ties that bind the Americas.
 For two decades, she has traveled between the U.S. and Chile, playing fiddle, banjo, guitar, charango and guitarrón.

 In her solo work, Pinkerton writes songs that blend Appalachian and Andean traditions.
-She draws on studies with legendary musicians Alfonso Rubio, Chosto Ulloa, Patricia Chavarria and others, including extensive fieldwork with rural poet-singers of central Chile.
-Performance highlights include concerts at Sala América in Santiago, Chile, the Panama Jazz Festival and collaboration with Venezuelan violinist Eddy Marcano.
+She draws on studies with legendary musicians Alfonso Rubio, Chosto Ulloa, Patricia Chavarria and others, including extensive fieldwork with poet-singers of central Chile.
+Performance highlights include concerts at Sala América in Santiago, Chile, the Panama Jazz Festival and collaborations with Venezuelan violinist Eddy Marcano.

 In 2012, Emily founded old-time trio, The Early Mays, who are known for watertight vocal harmonies and stirring arrangements.
-The Mays performed on NPR's Mountain Stage recently, in addition to reaching the top of the National Folk-DJ Charts with their latest release "Chase the Sun."
-In 2016 they wond the Neo-Traditional Band Competition at The Appalachian String Band Music Festival in Clifftop, West Virginia, not far from the home county of the Hammons Family, whose music was the first inspiration for Emily's latest solo project, Rounder Songs, released in November 2017 on New Amsterdam Records.
+The Mays recently performed on NPR's Mountain Stage and reached the top of the National Folk-DJ Charts with their latest release "Chase the Sun."
+In 2016 they won the Neo-Traditional Band Competition at The Appalachian String Band Music Festival in Clifftop, West Virginia, not far from the home county of the Hammons Family, whose music inspired Emily's latest project, Rounder Songs (released in November 2017 on New Amsterdam Records).

 Rounder Songs is a song cycle for voice, clawhammer banjo and chamber ensemble (NYC-based NOW Ensemble) that brings together post-minimalist music and North American old-time.
 The work draws from field recordings and folk tales of Kentucky and West Virginia that tell the stories of several "rounders": rural drifters including a gambler, a murderer, and a mill laborer who strikes a deal with the devil.
 Rounder Songs was conceived and created by Emily and composer Patrick Burke to focus on the common ground between their musical worlds--hypnotic, pulsing rhythms, subtle melody variation over time, and perhaps most of all, the vivid evocation of certain moods.